Mhtag/webscrapping_project/README.md

 ## UseCase

     * Giving information to potential clients of various cottages, who are planning for holidays.
-    * can be used by a new Buisness owner who is looking to get into the field of tourism.
+    * Provide information to a new Buisness owner who is looking to get into the field of tourism.

 ### Libraries Used